loolaz/redis-mutex-semaphore/README.md

   if(mutexID){
     // doing something with mutex for N sec. mutexClient.extend(mutexID, 2, function(err, result){ // at this point, mutex is valid for 10 - N sec. if(result){ // succeeded to extend
+        // now mutex is valid for (10 - N + 2) sec.
         // doing something more...
-        // now mutex will is valid for (10 - N + 2) sec.
       }
       else{ // faild to extend
         // mutex is already expired or failed to extend for other reasons